Garuda-IIITH-RRC/Octomap_FastPlanner_simulation/README.md

 source devel/setup.bash
 rosrun FastPlannerOctomap Planner
 ```
-For the startOver option select either 1 or 0.
+For the startOver option select either 1 or 0\
-Also give the height (in metres) of the goal location when prompted.
+Also give the height (in metres) of the goal location when prompted.\

 ### Terminal 4:-
 ```bash